 Upon receiving the advice and any recommendations from the third party, provided the Council is satisfied that each party has been able to put their case and respond to any allegations of the other party, the Council will then decide the complaint.
 The Council is not bound by any advice or recommendations received from the third party.

-Once the written report and draft decision notice is provided to the third party, the Council must decide the complaint (see clause 10.2).
+Once the written report is provided by the third party, the Council must decide the complaint.